High credit card interest rates are often the reason you can’t get out of debt quickly.

 How does credit card APR work?

 Interest charges on credit card transactions apply differently based on the type of transaction and how you pay your bills.
-For regular purchases, it’s possible to use a credit card interest-free if you pay your bill in-full every month.
+For regular purchases, it’s possible to use a credit card interest-free if you pay your bill in full each month.
 For balance transfers and cash advances, interest charges apply immediately.

 How credit card interest works step-by-step